You’ve got questions? We’ve got

 “Do I look fat in this dress?”…yeah, you’re probably not going to get a straight answer to a loaded question like that.
 If you hire an SEO company to do the audit, they may dial up the negativity and then pitch you on ongoing SEO services.
 If you ask your existing SEO team to do the audit, they may gloss over or otherwise neglect to mention things that might make them look bad.
 Worst case scenario, your SEO agency and/or your in-house team may lack the skill necessary to spot a major issue.
 Yes, it’s cynical, but we’ve encountered this WAY too often.
 We don’t offer ongoing SEO services, and that makes us a totally unbiased 3rd party.

 Absolutely not.
-Each audit is tailored to the client’s goals, specific industry, budget, timeline, and other resources.
+Each strategy is tailored to the client’s goals, specific industry, budget, timeline, and other resources.
 We have a kickoff session with you prior to composing the SEO strategy where we’ll ask a ton of questions so that we can effectively dial this in.
 A strategy that isn’t tailored to your specific needs would be a total waste of money, and we don’t waste money.

 Nope, they’re two very different beasts.
 An audit is designed to identify what has been done previously and what is currently wrong.
 A strategy is designed to guide your actions going forward, whether you’ve done SEO before or not.
 Because creating a strategy has some research overlap with our audit process, we offer strategies at a reduced rate when done in conjunction with an audit.